yoontaepark/python/README.md

-Some python examples will be uploaded on daily basis Starting from coursera classes coursework.
+Some python examples will be uploaded on daily basis \n Starting from coursera classes coursework.